Skip to content

 Short answers, pulled from the story.

-When was Catherine de' Medici born and where?
+Who was Catherine de' Medici and why is she historically significant?

-How did Catherine de' Medici become Queen of France?
+How did Catherine de' Medici become regent of France?